Doomy7/phpprj/README.md

 Then complete the form normally and on the drop down menu click the "admin" selection.

 #Admin Login
-To enable admin login, write "admin" on the first field and select login.
-Then complete form normally.
+To enable admin login, write "admin" on the first field and click login.
+Then complete the form normally.
 Select the "admin" option and write your exclusive secret phrase.